Skip to Main Content

 Adding by importing

-• You can import publications from an online source or from a file.
-Import from a file mainly applies to recently employed researchers who need to register retrospectively all their publications published during the last five years.
+• Import publications from an online source.
+Available sources are Scopus, Mendeley, CrossRef and EbscoHost.
+Scopus is a preferred source due to best quality of meta data.
+Import from a file mainly applies to recently employed researchers to register retrospectively.
 Please contact haris@hanken.fi for help with retrospective imports.

-Instead of adding records manually, you can import publications from online sources.
-The following online sources are available: Scopus, Mendeley, CrossRef and Ebsco.
-It is recommended to use Scopus, if the publication is available, due to good data quality, but the other databases can also be used as a complementary sources.
+Available import sources are Scopus, Mendeley, CrossRef and Ebsco.
+Scopus is a preferred source, due to good data quality.
+The other databases can also be used as a complementary sources.

-• Click on the button Add content or plus sign to open the submission guide.
+• Click on Add content or plus sign to open the submission guide.

 or

-• Select Import from online source in the submission guide, and choose the source.
+• Select Import from online source in the submission guide.
+Choose the source.

-• Click the Import or Import and match button to import a chosen record.
+• Click Import or Import and match to import a publication.

 • A new window will open to show how the author(s) and affiliation(s) are matched.
-Click Import and review to check and edit the information.
-Scrutinize the suggestions offered, and select what you choose to import.
+Click Import and review to check the information.
+Edit the record after having imported.

 Note!
-Especially check the internal orgaisation for yourself and Hanken for affiliated authors.
-It should be your current internal organisation, but the system will by default give you Hanken School of Economics.
+Check your internal orgaisation.
+The organisation will by default give Hanken School of Economics, this should be updated to your current internal organisation.
 Go to Contributors and affiliations > Edit and tick the box for your current internal organisation.

-• Also add SDG keywords, if relevant to the publication.
+• Remember to add SDG keywords, if relevant to the publication.

 • Set the correct status for the record (at the foot of the record).